Strongest Storm of the Season - KION546

 Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.

-… for the Monterey Bay, Coastal Waters from Point Pinos to Point Piedras Blancas & Coastal Waters from Pigeon Point to Point Pinos from 9pm Tuesday evening through 9am Wednesday morning.
+… for the Monterey Bay, Coastal Waters from Point Pinos to Point Piedras Blancas & Coastal Waters from Pigeon Point to Point Pinos through 9am Wednesday morning.

 -South winds 30 to 40 kt with gusts up to 55 kt and seas 10 to 15 feet at 14 seconds possible.